edi-munoz/NEW-HIGH-SCORE-An-Excel-Analysis/README.md

 | SoulCalibur                          | Dreamcast     | September 8, 1999  | This is a tale of souls and swords, transcending ... | 98         | 8.4         |
 ---
 ### Process
 I needed to clean up this data, so I could analyze it to answer my questions.
-I made the following changes to the original data, which are influenced by this list
+I made the following changes to the original data, which are influenced by this [list]( https://github.com/edi-munoz/NEW-HIGH-SCORE-An-Excel-Analysis/blob/6b9110cb7a5656329c89c3427d0aca138c2856ab/Cleaning_in_Excel.docx) of procedures that I compiled from numerous articles online.
-[insert weblink]

-of procedures that I compiled from numerous articles online.
 - Deleted 'summary' column
 - Resized columns
 - Added border under header row